Wyoming vs. New Mexico NCAA Football Odds, Plays and Insights | October 23, 2021

 - New Mexico has not covered the spread yet this season.

-- The Lobos have yet to cover the spread this season when underdogs by 20 points or more.

-- New Mexico's games this season have gone over the total in two out of six opportunities (33.3%).
+- New Mexico's games this season have gone over the point total two times in six opportunities (33.3%).

 - This season the Lobos score 8.3 fewer points per game (14) than the Cowboys allow (22.3).

-- New Mexico is 0-1 against the spread and 2-0 overall when the team scores more than 22.3 points.
+- New Mexico is 0-1 against the spread and 2-0 overall when the team notches more than 22.3 points.

 - The Lobos have turned the ball over three more times (12 total) than the Cowboys have forced a turnover (9) this season.